sanskrit/raw_etexts_english/blogs/manasataramgini/2005-01-06_pyrotechnics-in-the-gloom.md

 +++
-title = "Pyrotechnics in thexa0gloom"
+title = "Pyrotechnics in the gloom"

 +++
 The day was enveloped in a forbidding gloom, and the air reeked with